Biden, Putin hold call as tensions mount over Ukraine crisis

 “I am convinced that in the development of our agreements reached during the June summit in Geneva and subsequent contacts that we can move forward and establish an effective Russian-American dialogue based on mutual respect and in consideration of each other’s national interests," Putin wrote.

-Associated Press writers Dasha Litvinova and Vladimir Isachenkov in Moscow contributed to this report.
+Vladimir Isachenkov reported from Moscow.
+Associated Press writers Dasha Litvinova in Moscow and Yuras Karmanau in Kyiv, Ukraine, contributed to this report.

 Credit: Patrick Semansky